7 Best ADP Competitors for 2022

 Rippling is the only provider in this guide with IT solutions for managing company-issued computers and apps.
 It even integrates with more than 500 apps.
 This makes it ideal for companies that want to automate their computer provisioning and deprovisioning processes while streamlining essential HR and payroll tasks.

-- Full range of HR and IT features: You get a full HR suite with robust employee management, benefits administration, time and attendance, and applicant tracking.
+- You get a full HR suite with robust employee management, benefits administration, time and attendance, and applicant tracking.
 It also has onboarding/offboarding automation and IT management tools.
-Note that none of the software in this list, including ADP, have IT functionalities.

 How We Evaluated the Top ADP Competitors

-To determine the ADP alternatives you should consider, we compared several options and focused on software that offers a robust set of payroll and HR tools vs just low-budget solutions.
+To determine the ADP alternatives that you should consider, we compared the top 14 payroll providers and focused on software that offers a robust set of payroll and HR tools vs just low-budget solutions.
 Note that ADP isn’t the cheapest payroll service on the market, and neither are many of its top competitors.

-We also looked at several low-cost payroll software just in case you don’t need all of the features ADP offers and don’t anticipate needing a huge upgrade soon.
-Then, we chose the top seven software most similar to ADP, yet better in some aspects to help you decide which payroll software is best for your business.
+We also looked at several low-cost payroll software just in case you don’t need all of the features ADP offers or anticipate needing a huge upgrade soon.
+Then, we chose the top eight software that are most similar to ADP but are better in some aspects to help you decide which payroll solution is best for your company.

 Bottom Line

 Overall, we found Gusto to be the best ADP competitor for payroll services.
 It has the essential features that small businesses need, such as full-service payroll, multiple pay options, and expert HR support.
-It even has a variety of employee benefits you may want to offer, plus a special low-cost plan for paying contractors—an option that ADP doesn’t offer.
+It even has a variety of employee benefits you may want to offer, plus a reasonably priced plan for paying contractors—an option that ADP doesn’t offer.
 Sign up for a Gusto plan today.